JoakimSoderberg/siknas-skylt/README.md

     docker-compose restart server
     ```

     It won't work yet.
 The processing sketch must run in **headless mode**.
 To do that we must use `Xvfb` (a virtual X server), in production we can set this up at system startup.
+You will see errors like this:

+    ```bash
+    Animation process died unexpectedly restarting: exit status 1
+    ```

     When running in docker we need to start it manually (before attempting to start any process).

     ```bash
     docker-compose exec server Xvfb :1 -screen 0, 1024x768x16 &
-    ```

-    Or in an interactive prompt:

-    ```bash
-    docker-compose exec server sh

-    # Inside docker.
-    Xvfb :1 -screen 0, 1024x768x16 &
-    export DISPLAY=:1

-    # Not sure why the DISPLAY env-var is not getting set
-    # by docker-compose, but the above works.
     ```

 8. Surf to http://localhost:8080 and select the animation and press play.
 The logo should start animating.